FINANCIAL AID RATE94%

 - Elementary and Secondary School Teacher Education Program

-The University of Tennessee is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-A classification.
+The University of Tennessee is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Baseball (Southeastern Conference)